daudix/daudix.one/content/blog/2024-06-08-100-days-to-offload/index.md

 id = "112582292475911778"
 +++

 Ever since the emergence of this website, I’ve blogged rarely and only about stuff that I considered not too boring or "cringy"...
-Well, it's time to break all that- <mark class="audio" onclick="playAudio('party-horn.mp3')">Party Horn</mark>!
+Well, it's time to break all that- <button class="audio" onclick="playAudio('party-horn.mp3')">Party Horn</button>!

 Did I just swear? -Anyway.